Blady-Com/gnoga/docs/learn_ada.md

 "declare" above defines a "block statement", other examples of block statements include loops, case statements and if then blocks.
 The other blocks described are "declarative blocks".

 Here is an example of a main procedure with lots of nested blocks.
 Most often packages are at the "library level", the most outer blocks, but they too can be nested.

+Copy the following code in to a file called blocks.adb:

 ``` ada
 with Ada.Text_IO;